timdvd/js_advanced_lectures_and_practise/1_2.AJAX/README.md

 ## ✅ In short:
 ### - AJAX is not a programming language — it’s a technique for creating fast, dynamic web applications by updating parts of a page without refreshing it.

-### - Do you want me to make this super short (1–2 sentences) for GitHub README, or a detailed explanation with examples?